sous-chefs/grafana/UPGRADING.md

   - To remove configuration elements an explicit resource with `:delete` action is required
     - If no properties are specified with the `:delete` action then the whole configuration section will be removed
     - If properties are specified with the `:delete` action then only the specified properties will be removed
-  - Configuration files will not be overwritten with a blank or partial configuration when a run `raises`
+  - Configuration files will not be overwritten with a blank or partial configuration when a run fails
 - The auth resource has been split into separate resources
 - The log resource has been split into separate resources
-- The LDAP configuration resource have been split and renamed to singular forms
+- The LDAP configuration resource has been split and renamed to singular forms

 ## 9.0.0